 Listen, this is against my own personal financial interests.

-Just like when the president took away the state and local income tax deduction in his bill in 2017, uh, I supported it, even though personally it it it hurt my hurt me in terms of taxes that I'd have to pay.
+Just like when the president took away the state and local income tax deduction in his bill in 2017, I supported it, even though personally it hurt me in terms of taxes that I'd have to pay.

 It's just the right thing.

-I don't want to be subsidized by are my fellow citizens in other states that have neighbors that elect far more uh fiscally responsible uh politicians than then the people of New York have been doing it.
+I don't want to be subsidized by my fellow citizens in other states that have neighbors that elect far more fiscally responsible politicians than the people of New York have been doing it.

-But Senator Danes, we always love having you save me a little ranch, you know, number of acres, little place I can go fishing, not hear anything, see nature, see God's creation, okay?
+Save me a little ranch, you know, number of acres, a little place I can go fishing, not hear anything, see nature, see God's creation, okay?

 Maybe some mountains in the background.

-We'll put uh put a reservation one for you, okay?
+We'll put a reservation warning for you, okay?

-Uh, we'll have the latest, obviously, in what is going on in the Brooklyn Center part of Minneapolis, uh part outside of of Minneapolis and Minnesota.
+We'll have the latest, obviously, in what is going on in the Brooklyn center part of Minneapolis, part outside of Minneapolis and Minnesota.

-Uh James O'Keefe is gonna join us, Project Veritas, part two of his investigative reporting on this uh CNN uh technical director.
+James O'Keefe is going to join us, Project Veritas, part two of his investigative reporting on this CNN technical director.

 It's pretty unbelievable.

-He did confront the person that was saying all these things about them advancing their leftist socialist anti-Trump agenda, and uh didn't really want to talk to James O'Keefe.
+He did confront the person that was saying all these things about them advancing their leftist socialist anti-Trump agenda and didn't really want to talk to James O'Keefe.

-Now, James O'Keefe got in touch with uh this whatever this guy Oliver's name is, Oliver somebody.
+Now, James O'Keefe got in touch with this, whatever this guy, Oliver's name is, Oliver somebody.

-Oliver is like Humpty Dumpty's, you know, oh Humpty Dumpty wannabe.
+Oliver is like Humpty Dumpty's, you know, Humpty Dumpty wannabe.

 He works with Humpty Dumpty, and their full-time job is being obsessed with the Fox News channel and people like me.